gematik/techblog/_posts/2024-12-20-vau-data-types.markdown

 ---
 layout: post
-title: "The 3 levels of Vau (version 1) data types explored in Kotlin"
+title: "The 3 Levels of VAU (version 1) Data Types Explored in Kotlin"
 date:   2024-12-20 16:00:00 +0200
 author: Stephan Schröder
 categories: tech
 tags: Kotlin VAU
-excerpt: "<br/>Presenting the Vau (version 1) data types in Kotlin<br/><br/>"
+excerpt: "<br/>Presenting the VAU (version 1) data types in Kotlin<br/><br/>"
 ---

-The vau encryption protocol en-/decrypts http requests and responses and can be modeled in three layers.
+The VAU encryption protocol en-/decrypts http requests and responses and can be modeled in three layers.
-- level 1: just the raw data of the request or response to be wrapped/transmitted
+- Level 1: just the raw data of the request or response to be wrapped/transmitted
-- level 2: we add identifying and cryptographic information used match a response to it's request and to tell the backend with key to use to symmetrically encrypt the response
+- Level 2: cryptographic data as well as an id to match request and response is added
-- level 3: the encrypted version of level 2
+- Level 3: the encrypted version of Level 2

 Let's look at how we can model this Kotlin.

-## Vau Requests
+## VAU Requests

-The complete code for the vau requests data types can be found [here](https://github.com/simon-void/vauk/blob/main/src/main/kotlin/de/gmx/simonvoid/vau/request.kt).
+The complete code for the VAU requests data types can be found [here](https://github.com/simon-void/VAUk/blob/main/src/main/kotlin/de/gmx/simonvoid/VAU/request.kt).
 (This isn't a gematik project and the code comes without warranty or support.)

-### Level 1 Vau Request
+### Level 1 VAU Request

-This is a serialized example of a level 1 vau request:
+This is a serialized example of a Level 1 VAU request:
 ```text
 POST /Task/$create HTTP/1.1
 content-type: application/fhir+xml